bradgarropy/node-express-pug-server/README.md

-# Web Server & REST API Using Node & Express
+# Web Server & REST API Using Node, Express & pug

 *Learning about the world of JavaScript can be incredibly daunting.
 Learning [Node](https://nodejs.org/) is even worse.*